Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transportation in Marsden indicates that there are 45 active transport stops currently operating within the area.
-These stops serve a mix of bus routes, with a total of 5 individual routes providing service.
+The analysis of public transport in Marsden indicates that there are 45 active transport stops currently operating within the area.
+These stops serve a mix of bus routes, with a total of 5 individual routes providing service to these locations.
 Collectively, these routes facilitate 510 weekly passenger trips.
 The accessibility of transport in Marsden is rated as good, with residents typically located approximately 259 meters from their nearest transport stop.
-As a predominantly residential area, most residents commute outward for work or other purposes.
-The car remains the primary mode of transportation, used by 92% of residents.
+As a predominantly residential area, most residents commute outward from Marsden.
+The car remains the primary mode of transportation for these residents, with 92% relying on this method.

 On average, there are 1.5 vehicles per dwelling in Marsden.
-According to the 2021 Census, only 6.5% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency across all routes averages 72 trips per day, translating to approximately 11 weekly trips per individual stop.
+According to the 2021 Census data, which may reflect COVID-19 conditions, only 6.5% of residents work from home.
+The service frequency across all routes averages 72 trips per day, resulting in approximately 11 weekly trips per individual stop.

 Frequently Asked Questions - Transport